What is chicken tikka?

 You can cook the chicken pieces on the grill or in a preheated oven at 375°F/ 190°C or at gas mark 5 for about 20-25 minutes until the chicken looks opaque on every side.
 And make sure you turn the skewers halfway through cooking.

 In good weather, you can place the pieces of chicken tikka on a barbecue and grill them so you’ll have the best chicken tikka with a slight char on them.

 What to serve with chicken tikka

 And if you fancy a bit of carb, these originally North Indian chicken tikka kebabs are delicious to enjoy with naan bread.
-Though some people love eating them with chapati as well.
+However, some people love eating them with chapati as well.

 More Pakistani recipes for chicken

-I hope you enjoyed this chicken tikka recipe and now thinking to make it.
+I hope you enjoyed this chicken tikka recipe and are now thinking about making it.
 If you do, please let me know what you think about it and leave your views in the comments below.